School of Pharmacy

 Our Vision

-• Faculty and Staff Success: Our School will actively support faculty and staff well-being and their continuous professional growth and development.
+• Faculty and Staff Success: Our School will support faculty and staff well-being and their continuous professional growth and development.

 • Infrastructure and Technology: Our School will advocate for the physical resources and technology necessary to support the development and success of our faculty, staff, and students.